Common Scams for Artists to Watch Out For

 scams for artists to watch out for

 Hey guys!
-If you’ve been online pretty much ever, you’ve probably seen a scammer in action.
+If you’ve been online pretty much ever, you’ve probably encountered a scammer in action.
 But did you know there are scams that specifically target artists and creatives?

 I have personally encountered some of these scams and they can be very difficult to identify.
 I created this post in order to share them with you so you don’t fall prey to them!